 Sometimes when I get salad at a restaurant and it’s little more than dressed greens, I feel like that just isn’t salad.
 I need a party in a bowl with some fun ingredients going on.
 That’s what makes each bite magical and exciting to eat.

-To make this steak salad, we’ll use mixed greens, pan seared steak (though you could also do Carne Asada, Grilled Ribeye, or Grilled Flank Steak), queso fresco, cherry tomatoes, pepitas, avocado, and red onion (which I forgot to put in the below picture):
+To make this steak salad, we’ll use mixed greens, pan seared steak (though you could also do Carne Asada, Grilled Ribeye, or Grilled Flank Steak), queso fresco, cherry tomatoes, pepitas, avocado, and red onion (which I forgot to put in the below picture of my cutting board).